rust-lang/project-ffi-unwind/faq.md

   behavior is to support crossing frames with destructors.
 - Rust does not have a concept of `Copy` for stack-frames, which would permit the compiler to check that `longjmp` may safely traverse those frames.
-Such a language feature may be added in the future, but although it would be useful for `longjmp`, it would not be useful for unwinding.
+Such a language feature [may be added in the future][centril-effects], but although it would be useful for `longjmp`, it would not be useful for unwinding.
 - It should never be assumed that `drop` will be called for objects in intermediate frames traversed by a `longjmp`, but this may occur on certain platforms.
 Rust provides no guarantee either way (which is why this is